wilsonmar/wilsonmar.github.io/_posts/2016-03-06-evangelist-job-description.md

 {{ page.company }} is looking for a {{ page.role }} so we better attract the interest of {{ page.targets }} using {{ page.languages }} to use {{ page.product }} along with {{ page.job_tools }}.

-The successful candidate is an engaging communicator, passionate, and loves interacting with clients and prospects.
+The successful candidate is an engaging communicator, passionate, and loves interacting with our partners, clients, and prospects.

-You know the concerns, interests, demographics, and cultures of {{ page.targets }}, and you have creative ideas around how we can connect deeply and effectively with {{ page.targets }}.
+You know the concerns, interests, demographics, and cultures of {{ page.targets }}, and you have creative ideas around how we can connect deeply and effectively with them.

 As a key member of our small, rapidly growing {{ page.team }} team, you will be the face and voice of {{ page.company }} to {{ page.targets }}.